aresdevo/animaide/README.md

 > multiple f-curves from either animated objects or animated bones in an armature.
 >
 > In most cases these tools affect the selected keys using the neighboring
 > unselected keys as reference.
-When activated from the 3D View it will act on all the f-curves in the selected object or
+When activated from the 3DView it will act on all the f-curves in the current frame of
-> bone, but when is activated in one of the 3 animation editors we support it will only act on the selected channels.
+> the selected object or bone, but when it is used in the GraphEditor it will act on the selected keys of the selected
+> channels.

 > ### How the interface works:
 >